Devadathappu/gym/README.md

 - Assign trainers to members.
 - Update the validity of members.
 - Remove non-paying members and departing trainers.
-- Download details of members and trainers.
+- Download details of members and trainers in a Excel file.

 ### Trainer Features:
 - View assigned members.